Coveted8749/CSCI4650/README.md

 }
 ```

-> I am not sure if you also need to modify dbconfig.cnf
+> I am not sure if you also need to modify dbconfig.cnf.
+I didn't mess with it and everything still worked but in case the file is in the main folder
 ```
 [client]
 database = cloudcuisine